-Prerequisites Grade: "B" or higher in Advanced Art and departmental determination
+Prerequisites Grade "B" or higher in Advanced Art and departmental determination

 This course is for highly motivated art students.
 An emphasis on individualized work allows students to gain project management skills and pursue particular areas of interest.
 Art history and curating will be incorporated throughout the year as they continue to develop their artistic abilities.
 These serious art students will have a wide variety of resources and guidance available to them if they decide to pursue art outside of high school.
 Each student will develop a professional portfolio over the course of the year, while applying college level art concepts and art application techniques to their works.
-At the end of the year all students are required to submit work to the Fine Arts Festival.
+All students are required to submit work to the Fine Arts Festival.